trishume/sympy-wiki-with-svn/Optimising-SymPy-using-Cython----GSoC-Proposal,-Ben-McDonald.md

 http://groups.google.com/group/sympy/browse_thread/thread/aa3f4263bc3f7e23

 ### Complexities
 Cython compiles to platform dependent binaries.
-SymPy with Cython optimisation will been to be build on the platform it is to be run on, or binaries for each platform will need to be distributed with SympPy.
+SymPy with Cython optimisation will need to be build on the platform it is to be run on, or binaries for each platform will need to be distributed with SympPy.